 The demands of this unprecedented public health crisis have demonstrated the fundamental importance of partnership working.
 In the face of the pandemic, our communities and statutory partners have come together at the most local level to deliver the support needed; new ways of working have evolved; and our relationships strengthened as a result.

-Over the last year we have also seen the UK withdrawal from the European Union which will have potentially significant implications for our local business community, at a time when they are already struggling to recover from worst economic impacts of the pandemic
+Over the last year we have also seen the UK withdrawal from the European Union which will have potentially significant implications for our local business community, at a time when they are already struggling to recover from the worst economic impacts of the pandemic

 This Community Plan review has afforded us an opportunity to take stock of these changes; to reaffirm our shared commitment to partnership working; and to update our strategic planning framework to ensure that we continue to be well placed to meet the significant challenges ahead.